 Retailers are calling for a revamp of Easter trading laws, as one rebellious garden centre vows to again defy the ban.

-Shops must close on Good Friday and Easter Sunday, and face a $1000 fine if they don't.
+Shops must close on Good Friday and Easter Sunday, and face a $1000 fine if they do.

 "Many New Zealanders want to be able to go shopping over the long Easter weekend - but at present many shops are banned from opening by Government regulation," chief executive Mark Johnston said.